Captioning Services - How to Order Closed Captions, Live Captions, and Transcripts

 Machine-Generated Captions (also known as Automatic Speech Recognition, “ASR”)

 Machine-generated captions, also known as machine captions, are created by technology that converts spoken words to text and are up to 90% accurate.
 Machine-generated captions can be either live or post-production.
+Good audio is required for more accurate captioning.

 Machine-generated captions for publicly-shared recordings or recordings for coursework should be edited for accuracy using the Captioning Key Guidelines.
 Zoom, My Media, YouTube and other services include machine-generated captioning tools.